judka-uriel/uriel-book/uriel_en.md

 But the demand to grant terrorists and murderers freedom of speech while depriving their critics of such freedom — that is going too far.

-Perhaps in this way the left is trying to instill European values in the barbarians by demonstrating complete freedom of speech in action?
+Perhaps in this way the left is trying to instill Western values in the barbarians by demonstrating complete freedom of speech in action?
 But in reality, this does not help.
 For even despite the continually manifested goodwill on the part of Western countries, Russians in Russia have rejected